-Between 8th and 13th June will take place the second edition of the “Barcelona City and Science Biennial” and IBEC will be one of the centres that will contribute thanks to its experts.
-In addition, this Biennial culminates with the 14th edition of the Science Festival, with many proposals to experience science in first-hand.
+Between the 8th and 13th June, the second edition of the “Barcelona City and Science Biennial” took place, and IBEC was one of the centers that contributed with its experts and the commissioner Nuria Montserrat.
+In addition, this Biennial culminated with the 14th edition of the Science Festival, with many proposals to live science in first person.

-Barcelona will be full of science, and bioenineering will be one of the protagonists.
-Under the motto “Get close to science, make it yours!” the City and Science biennial is an initiative promoted by the Barcelona City Council through the Culture, Science, Education and Community division, and by the Barcelona Institute of Culture (ICUB) and organized by a committee of nine commissioners, among whom is the ICREA Research Professor and Group Leader at IBEC, Nuria Montserrat.
+Science invaded Barcelona, and bioengineering was one of the protagonists.
+Under the slogan “Come closer to science and make it yours!”, the Barcelona City and Science Biennial, an initiative promoted by the Barcelona City Council through the area of Culture, Science, Education and Community, and by the Institute of Culture from Barcelona (ICUB), is organized by a committee of nine commissioners, among whom is the ICREA Research Professor and Group Leader at IBEC, Nuria Montserrat.
 This year, Professor Montserrat commissioned and participated in more than 20 activities within the framework of the Biennial 2021.

-“We want the city to bring together its cultural and scientific points of view, encourage citizen participation and debate on research and reinforce the presence of women in the science world”, says Núria Montserrat, principal investigator of the pluripotency for organ regeneration group.
+“We want the city to merge its cultural and scientific views, to promote citizen participation and debate on research and to strengthen the presence of women in the world of science”.

-Two IBEC experts participate in the activities scheduled for this year: Samuel Sánchez, Research Professor and leader of the “Smart Nano-bio-devices” group, did so in the “Pecha Kucha Express: Art, Science, Technology“.
+Other IBEC experts also participated in the activities scheduled for this year: Samuel Sánchez, ICREA Research Professor and leader of the “Smart Nano-bio-devices” group, did so in the “Pecha Kucha Express: Art, Science, Technology“.
 Finally, IBEC researcher Giulia Fornabaio moderated two session talks, one on the solar system and the other on “Perception, Art and Science“.

-To wrap it all up and to close this second edition of the Biennial, on Sunday 13th June, the 14th edition of the Science Festival will be held, which opens a new space on the seafront with workshops, experiments, micro-talks, , visits, games and live shows.
-The Science Festival is the result of the joint work of universities, research centres, other scientific institutions and the companies and professionals of the scientific dissemination, which with their proposals are part of the program that this year has 121 activities, 187 participants and 95 institutions.
+As the closing event of that year’s edition, the 14th edition of the Science Festival was held on Sunday 13th June, in a new space on the maritime front with workshops, experiments, demonstrations, short talks, itineraries, visits, games and shows.
+The Science Festival is the result of the joint work of universities, research centres, other scientific institutions, and companies and professionals devoted to scientific dissemination.
+They formed with their proposals the programme which this year counted with 121 activities, 187 participants and 95 institutions.